hc0siemens/openshift-cassandra/README.md

 # Test performance

-WARNING: You normally don't want to launch this in the same pod as the Cassandra server (the below command does that).
-But if you want to just test it quick you can do this:
+Cassandra has a build in stress test tool that is awesome.

+## Demo mode

+You can easily run the benchmarks inside the same pod as one of the server processes.
+You normally don't want to do this though as it affects the server process and is constrained to the same cpu and memory as the server.

     oc exec -ti $(oc get -o jsonpath='{@.items[0].metadata.name}' pods) -- bash -c 'cassandra-stress write -node $POD_IP' | tee stress.txt

+## Stress testing pod
 To launch it in a different pod:

-    oc run cassandra-stress -i --tty --restart='Never' --image=anderssv/openshift-cassandra /bin/bash
+    oc run cassandra-stress -i --tty --attach=false --image=anderssv/openshift-cassandra /bin/bash

-Then run:
+Running the test:

+    oc exec \
+        -t $(oc get -l 'run=cassandra-stress' -o jsonpath='{@.items[0].metadata.name}' pods) \
-    cassandra-stress write -rate threads\>\=500 -node <pod_ip>
+        -- cassandra-stress write -rate threads\>\=500 \
+            -node $(oc get -o jsonpath='{@.items[0].status.podIP}' pods)

 Make sure to check which node the cassandra-stress pod is running on, and that it is different from the nodes you are testing. :)

-If you are disconnected from the pod run the following:

-    oc attach -ti cassandra-stress

 # Resources